Ambien Addiction Treatment Center in Rome, GA

 - Increased risk of falls and accidents

 Users might need more of the drug to get the same effect, which can lead to overdose.
 This tolerance can make it hard to stop using Ambien without help.
+Oftentimes, the best way to stop Ambien addiction safely, manage withdrawal symptoms, and begin reversing the damage done is through an addiction treatment center.

 Impact on Mental Health